givemepower8/Phaser3Practices/docs/COC.md

 Pick the side where most splash damage dealing building located because splash damage dealing buildings are very annoying in late battle.

-The king and queen are deadly enemies for hog riders and hog riders won't attack them if they are in the middle of attacking one building.
-If the hog riders are attacking the town hall or high HP building, the king nearby will destroy most of them.
+The king and queen are deadly enemies for hog riders as hog riders won't attack them if they are in the middle of attacking one building.
+If the hog riders are attacking the town hall or high HP building, the king or queen nearby will destroy most of them.

 Don't spam in all the hog riders.
 Spring traps, bombs, giant bombs destroy swarmed hog rider very quickly.